Illinois Race to the Top

 College and Career Readiness (CCR) ProgramThe College and Career Readiness (CCR) program is designed to increase alignment between high school and college curriculums and support student pathways from high school to postsecondary education.
 Seven colleges and Participating LEAs with students that feed into those colleges will participate in the CCR program.

 Performance Evaluation Reform Act (PERA) Pre-qualification Program and SupportsIn January 2012, the Illinois General Assembly passed the Performance Evaluation Reform Act (PERA), which requires all teacher and principal evaluation systems to include student growth as a significant factor in evaluations.
 The PERA Pre-qualification and Training Program must be completed by individuals who conduct evaluations of teachers, principals, or assistant principals.
 Learn more about the Pre-qualification Program.

-Survey of Learning ConditionsA state-adopted survey of learning conditions will be implemented across the state, as mandated under the Performance Evaluation Reform Act (PERA) legislation.
-The first implementation will be in February and March of 2013.
-The survey will provide feedback from, at minimum, students in grades 6 through 12 and teachers on the instructional environment within the schools.
+Survey of Learning ConditionsA state-adopted survey of learning conditions has been implemented across the state, as mandated under the Performance Evaluation Reform Act (PERA) legislation.
+The first implementation was in February and March of 2013.
+The survey provides feedback from, at minimum, students in grades 6 through 12 and teachers on the instructional environment within the schools.
 Read more about the survey.
 See Illinois school success stories.